hlin14/pharmacy_counting/README.md

 [drug_name]:[[(prescriber_last_name_1, prescriber_first_name_1), drug_cost_1], [(prescriber_last_name_2, prescriber_first_name_2), drug_cost_2]...]
 `

-## stage 2: data analysis
+## Stage 2: data analysis
-### identify the number of unique
+### Identify the number of unique
 Given the dictionary from stage 1, just use a unique_counter(set) to identify how many prescriber for this drug.<br />
 Note that the definition of "unique" is (prescriber_last_name, prescriber_first_name) different from others.

-### sort in descending order based on the total drug cost, if there is a tie, drug name in ascending order
+### Sort in descending order based on the total drug cost, if there is a tie, drug name in ascending order
 The little trick is to turn "drug_cost" into negative number, so that "drug_cost" and "drug_name" will all be sorted in the same ordering criteria.<br />
 `sorted_pharmacy_counter_list = sorted(pharmacy_counter_dic.items(), key=lambda item: (-item[1][1], item[0]))`